nus-cs2103-AY2425S1/ip/docs/README.md

 # Commands

-> [!NOTE]
+## Note

-> Words in brackets are the parameters to be supplied by the user.
+Words in brackets are the parameters to be supplied by the user.
-> e.g. in todo (task name), 'task name' is to be given by the user, so
-> `todo Read Up on Maths` is adding a todo task with the task
-> name 'Read Up on Maths'.
+e.g. in todo (task name), 'task name' is to be given by the user, so `todo Read Up on Maths` is adding a todo task with the task name 'Read Up on Maths'.

 ## Adding Tasks